a11yhood/site-settings/about.md

 ---
-title: "About A11yhood.org"
+title: About
-metadata-files:
-  - _metadata.yml
 layout: default
 ---
+# About A11yhood.org

 A11yhood.org is a central hub for information about open-source assistive technologies.
 It serves as a tool for disabled makers, developers, and contributors and their allies and communities to find, use, and contribute to a variety of open-source accessibility projects.

 ## Mission

 Our mission is to build capacity, increase the adoption of assistive technologies by users, and provide technical assistance for people with disabilities their communities.

 ## Goals

 Our goals are to:
 - Centralize community resources for open-source assistive technologies in a searchable, accessible format.
 - Cultivate accessible, community-driven development of open-source technologies.